6th District candidates take to the virtual debate stage

 "We all know that Black and brown Americans suffer far greater rates of infection and death from this terrible disease, so this should be a clarion call if there wasn't one before to finally change this," Moulton said.

-Belsito said the issue ranges from health care to immigration and housing and called for more federal HUD funding into communities like Lynn.
+Belsito said the issue ranges from health care to immigration and housing and called for more federal HUD funding into communities such as Lynn.

 "In another community I'm going to cite, Gloucester, 89 units of federal public housing.
 The entire system is set up for structural inequities at every bend, but if you don't have a place to lay your head at night, we need to make sure that access to housing is one of those issues we need to talk about when it comes to inequities."